Church barred woman from fishing trip because male pastor wanted to avoid ‘false accusations’ of sexual misconduct

 The practice appears to be an extrapolation of the common evangelical Christian position that a man should avoid being alone with a woman to protect from suspicions of inappropriate behavior and to keep from cheating on his wife.
 Known as the “Billy Graham Rule,” the principle is named after the late evangelical pastor, who had a policy of not eating, traveling or meeting alone with a woman besides his spouse.

 But in this case, Smaniotto said, four church members would have accompanied the guest pastor on the fishing trip — not just one person.
+The controversy was first reported by Pittsburgh television station WTAE.

 The wild-game dinner at which the raffle took place Saturday was an annual tradition that Smaniotto, a nurse, has participated in with her father for about six years.
 Guests pay $10 admission to eat from a buffet of bear, raccoon and other game, and then enter their names for a chance to win prizes.